 Tampa, FL 33613

 You may indicate whether you are a shareholder, customer, supplier, or other interested party.
-Shareholder communications should state the full name of the shareholder and, if the shareholder is not a record holder of Health Insurance Innovations stock, should be accompanied by appropriate evidence of stock ownership (such as an account statement showing ownership of shares).
+Shareholder communications should state the full name of the shareholder and, if the shareholder is not a record holder of Benefytt stock, should be accompanied by appropriate evidence of stock ownership (such as an account statement showing ownership of shares).
 Rules of the SEC and company bylaws establish additional procedures for certain shareholder communications.

 - Product complaints, inquiries and suggestions